Zymoo/S-Vote/README.md

 ## Run blockchain locally (with MongoDB fallback)

 Local blockchain follows the architecture of production environemnt.
 It consists of 4 containers, one server and three miner nodes.
 This network uses Proof of Authority.
-New blocks are published every 5s — if there are pending transactions.
+New blocks are published if there exist pending transactions.

 To run ethereum network locally (one server node + 3 miner nodes) follow below steps:
 0. `cd` into this project root directory